What Is Community Engagement?

 Over 1 million New York City residents live in food insecure households, meaning they are uncertain of having, or unable to acquire, enough food to meet the needs of all household members.
 For families with pets, these food, shelter and medical challenges are transferred from owners to their animals, sometimes requiring painful decisions that put pets and family units in jeopardy.
 But while financial hardship may increase the risk of pet surrender, there is no data to support the notion that owners facing challenging circumstances do not love their pets or are less committed to providing responsible care than owners who are financially secure.
 CE and the ASPCA work with Food Bank For New York City to provide pet food to Food Bank clients who also have pets, enabling them to successfully feed themselves and their animals.
 This partnership not only provides food for those in need, it also facilitates vital referrals for CE services and resources.
 Contact Food Bank For New York City to learn which pantries carry pet food in NYC.

-CE and the ASPCA also work with LA Regional Food Bank (LARFB) and Florida’s Farm Share to deliver pet food to families in the LA and Miami communities.
-Visit our LA and Miami resource pages to find out more.
+CE and the ASPCA also work with Los Angeles Regional Food Bank (LARFB) and Florida’s Farm Share to deliver pet food to families in the Los Angeles and Miami communities.
+Visit our Los Angeles and Miami resource pages to find out more.

 CE participates in community events to meet people directly in their neighborhoods to spread awareness about ASPCA services, network with other service providers, and interact with community members.
 Events like coat drives, Earth Day awareness, National Night Out, and other fun, educational events allow us to connect with the communities we serve on a deeper level.
-Not only are we able to provide items and services such as I.D. tags, vaccines and veterinary care for pets in need at these events, we are also able to help provide informational resources for animal lovers who may want guidance on how to best care for their pets.
+At these events, we are not only able to provide items and services such as vaccines and veterinary care for pets in need, we are also able to help provide informational resources for animal lovers who may want guidance on how to best care for their pets.
 We believe that working together with agencies in NYC gives us the best leverage to provide pet owners with the services they need to address the challenges they face.